Image Guided Targeted Photoablation for the Treatment of Localized Hyperhidrosis

 Intervention / Treatment

-EXPERIMENTAL: Treated side
+Experimental: Treated side

+Two test sites are chosen on the palms and randomized to treatment or control sides.
 Treatment side receives laser treatment of the sweat glands.

 Iontophoresis of methylene blue is used to identify the sweat glands.
 An image guided fractional erbium laser is used to specifically target these glands for ablation.

-NO_INTERVENTION: Untreated side
+No Intervention: Untreated side

 What is the study measuring?